blakemartz/Colab-Vector-Database-Query/README.md

 ## Run the notebook

 In your Google Colab notebook, go to Runtime > Change runtime type > Hardware accelerator > GPU > GPU type > T4.
-You will need ~8GB of GPU RAM for inference and running on CPU is practically impossible.
+You need at least 8GB of GPU RAM for inference.

 Go to Runtime > Run all